It’s once again that time of year when replacing your air conditioner becomes more and more a reality for many Lowcountry homeowners.

-While opting for either the base or registered warranty types help keep you covered within a certain time range, as mentioned above these will only cover the cost of manufacturer’s defected parts.
-You will still need a professional HVAC company to come and replace those parts, so you’ll have to pay for their labor involved with performing the replacement.
+While opting for either the base or registered warranty type helps keep you covered within a certain time range, as mentioned above, these will only cover the cost of the manufacturer’s defective parts.
+You will still need a professional HVAC company to come and replace those parts, so you’ll have to pay for the labor involved with performing the replacement.

-On top of this, if the issue happens to be caused from a poor installation (or by an unlicensed company in some cases), you’ll be out luck on both parts and labor — which may mean the worst case scenario: replacing your replacement air conditioning.
+On top of this, if the issue happens to be caused by a poor installation (or by an unlicensed company in some cases), you’ll be out of luck on both parts and labor — which may mean the worst-case scenario: replacing your replacement air conditioning.